 Asbestos Company Argues Against Responsibility for Mesothelioma

-Though Ericsson’s attorneys did not deny that Mr. Smith had been exposed to asbestos in the company’s products, they argued that it was responsible for his illness, saying that “it is not enough for a plaintiff in a toxic tort action for damages to show that a certain agent sometimes causes the kind of harm that he or she is complaining of: at a minimum, there must be evidence from which the factfinder can conclude that the plaintiff was exposed to levels of that agent that are known to cause the kind of harm that the plaintiff claims to have suffered.”
+Though Ericsson’s attorneys did not deny that Mr. Smith had been exposed to asbestos in the company’s products, they argued that it was not responsible for his illness, saying that “it is not enough for a plaintiff in a toxic tort action for damages to show that a certain agent sometimes causes the kind of harm that he or she is complaining of: at a minimum, there must be evidence from which the factfinder can conclude that the plaintiff was exposed to levels of that agent that are known to cause the kind of harm that the plaintiff claims to have suffered.”

 In response, the attorneys for the mesothelioma victim’s family provided expert witness testimony showing that Mr. Smith had been exposed to asbestos, that it was capable of causing his illness, and that he had been exposed to sufficient levels of the carcinogen to cause his illness.
 They provided his testimony, as well as catalogues, marketing material and specification sheets from the companies showing asbestos in the products, as well as the report of a medical causation expert.